haskell-serbia/tutorials/dependent_types.md

  f False = "abc"
  ```

-Ok enough with the theory, let's look at a "simple" example using real code and singleton technique.
+Let us look at the example of some fictive web application.
-We will use dependent types to prevent wrong behaviour of a simple web app.
+We will use dependent types to prevent wrong behaviour at compile time.
+Let's imagine we have the option to create either `GET` or `POST`
+request. `GET` request can contain only unit `()` and `POST` request only `Maybe Body`.
+We will encode this in such way that we will not be able to compile program that does not do what is described.

 ```
 {-# LANGUAGE DataKinds #-}